-Conventional psychotherapy, such as cognitive behavior therapy, is the main treatment for PTSD.
+Conventional psychotherapy, such as CBT, is the main treatment for PTSD.
 However, with instruction by licensed professionals, several mind-body techniques may be used as supportive treatments:

-- Eye Movement Desensitization and Reprocessing (EMDR), in which you move your eyes rapidly from side to side while recalling the traumatic event, seems to help reduce distress for many with PTSD.
-Doctors aren't sure how it works, or whether it is any better than standard treatment.
-It's also not clear how long PTSD symptoms are reduced using EMDR.
+- Eye Movement Desensitization and Reprocessing (EMDR) , in which you move your eyes rapidly from side to side while recalling the traumatic event, seems to help reduce distress for many with PTSD.
+Doctors are not sure how it works, or whether it is any better than standard treatment.
+It is also not clear how long PTSD symptoms are reduced using EMDR.

 - Biofeedback involves using a machine, at first, to see bodily functions that are normally unconscious and occur involuntarily (for example, heart rate and temperature).
 As you see how your body reacts to stress, you learn to control the reactions, and eventually you can perform the techniques to control the reactions without using a machine.
 Some studies suggest that biofeedback, among other forms of relaxation training, may be an effective treatment for some people with PTSD.

-- Emotional Freedom Technique (EFT), a process that combines tapping on acupuncture points while calling to mind traumatic events, has shown great promise in helping patients suffering with PTSD.
-More studies need to be done, but anecdotal evidence has been very encouraging.
+- Emotional Freedom Technique (EFT) , a process that combines tapping on acupuncture points while calling to mind traumatic events, has shown great promise in helping people suffering with PTSD.
+More studies need to be done, but anecdotal evidence has been encouraging.

 Although no studies have examined how nutrition can be used to treat PTSD, these general nutritional guidelines may be helpful: